Mariana Mazzucato: Early life and education

-Mazzucato was born in Rome, Italy to parents Ernesto Mazzucato, a physicist, and Alessandra Mazzucato, who are both Italian.
-In 1972, the family moved to Princeton, New Jersey, with their three young children, Valentina, Mariana and Jacopo, after Ernesto accepted a position at Princeton University's Plasma Physics Laboratory.
+Mazzucato was born in Rome, Italy, to parents Ernesto Mazzucato, a physicist, and Alessandra Mazzucato, who are both Italian.
+In 1972, the family moved to Princeton, New Jersey with their three young children, after Ernesto accepted a position at Princeton University's Plasma Physics Laboratory.
 Mazzucato spent most of her early life in the US before returning to Europe.

 In 1986, Mazzucato graduated from Princeton High School.
 In 1990, Mazzucato received a B.A. in history and international relations from Tufts University.
+As an undergraduate student, she did an exchange program to Mexico City and attended the National Autonomous University of Mexico, where she studied for a year and was first introduced to the study of political economy.
 In 1994, Mazzucato received a M.A. in economics from the New School for Social Research before earning her PhD in Economics at the New School in 1999.
 Her dissertation was titled Four Essays on Evolutionary Market Share Dynamics: A Computational Approach.
 Her thesis advisors were Willi Semmler, Lance Taylor, Duncan K. Foley, and Charles Tilly.

 Career

 Academic

+Mazzucato is currently Professor of Economics of Innovation and Public Value at University College London, where she founded the UCL Institute for Innovation and Public Purpose (IIPP) in 2017 to "explore how the public, private and third sector can work together in new and dynamic ways to drive innovation in order to tackle societal and technological challenges and shape and create new markets", building on Mazzucato's work on The Entrepreneurial State.

-From 1995 to 1997, Mazzucato was an adjunct professor of economics at New York University.
+Her career began in 1995 as an adjunct professor of economics at New York University until 1997.
 She taught at the University of Denver between 1997 and 1999.
 Between 1998 and 1999 she was a post-doctoral Marie Curie Research Fellow at the London Business School where she worked closely with Paul Geroski.

-She joined The Open University in 1999 as a lecturer, and became a full professor in 2005.
-She founded their Innovation, Knowledge and Development research centre.
+She joined The Open University in 1999 as a lecturer and became a full professor in 2005, where she founded their Innovation, Knowledge and Development research centre.
 From 2008 to 2010 she was a visiting professor at Bocconi University.
 In 2014, she was a distinguished visiting professor at the University of Technology Sydney.
-Between 2011 and 2017, she was the RM Phillips Chair in the Economics of Innovation at the University of Sussex before moving to University College London in 2017 to become Professor in the Economics of Innovation and Public Value and found their Institute for Innovation and Public Purpose (IIPP).
+Between 2011 and 2017, she was the RM Phillips Chair in the Economics of Innovation at the University of Sussex before moving to University College London in 2017.
+In 2024 she co-founded the Strategic Economics Alliance, a global network amplifying the voices of female economists from the Global South in promoting new economic theory.